 Getting to Singapore

 Flights into Singapore are cheap, particularly from Kuala Lumpur, Malaysia.
-Check out Skyscanner for the latest deals and fares.
 Alternatively, you can enter Singapore overland from Malaysia.
-There are direct buses that run from Kuala Lumpur and Johor Baharu (border town in Malaysia) to Singapore.
+There are direct buses that run from Kuala Lumpur and Johor Baharu (a border town in Malaysia) to Singapore.
 As we finished our backpacking Malaysia trip in Melaka we took a bus from there to Johor Bahru.
 The bus costs 18-21 RM ($4.39 – $5.13) and takes 3 hours.

 There isn’t very much to see in Johor Bahru, but we decided to stay there for the night, so we could save on the cost of a night’s accommodation in Singapore.
 To reach Singapore from Johor Baharu you will need to go to the Larkin Bus Terminal and catch the bus to the immigration point.
 Buses from Larkin Station to Singapore cost less than 5 RM ($1.22) and take between 45 – 60 minutes.
 Immigration is extremely quick!
-U.K citizens can get a free 90-day visa in Singapore.
+U.K. citizens can get a free 90-day visa in Singapore.
 When you have finished stamping into Singapore take another bus to your destination.
 Once you check in to Singapore, your 2-day itinerary starts and you can start to tick off Singapore’s famous attractions.
-However, if you really want to see a lot of Singapore in a short space of time, you may want to consider a Singapore package tour.

 2-day Singapore itinerary – Things to do